To Breed or Not to Breed

 Others want the children to witness the miracle of birth, or they have heard that an animal needs to have at least one litter before being fixed.
 My personal favorite is to make money.
 That is a joke; the labor involved far outweighs any money that you might make.
 To be blunt, if you want to breed animals for the above reasons Dont do it.

-Let look at some of the pros and cons of breeding birds and cats:
+Let look at some of the pros and cons of breeding cats:

 Never breed backyard (non-registered) cats.
 There are too many unwanted cats and kittens in shelters.